 What we see in most public figures above a certain age is that they become fixed in their opinions and habits, often to the frustration of the people around them.
 This kind of emotional paralysis is difficult to avoid even for the spiritually advanced.
 It makes me think that the invention of death serves an evolutionary purpose for the soul.
 If man lived longer, I doubt his soul would benefit from it.
 A break, an assessment, and a new, different experience seem to be periodically necessary for the soul to continue on an ascending path.
 Besides it seems impossible that one life could give the variety of experience to create the being necessary for a soul to survive on its own.

-Plagues and epidemics are a human experience, which have been repeated over and over again throughout history.
-The number of deaths with COVID 19 are higher only because of our enormous population and crowded cites and the ease of worldwide travel, but many, many generations have witnessed an epidemic burn through their population.
+Plagues and epidemics are a human experience.
+What we see now with COVID 19 has been repeated over and over again throughout history.
+The number of deaths because of COVID 19 is higher only because of our enormous population and crowded cities and the ease of worldwide travel have made such numbers possible, but many, many generations have witnessed an epidemic burn through their population.

 It is hard not to look at this pandemic and not think that earth is beginning to take its revenge on the scourge that we have become.
 If planets are alive, as Gurdjieff thought, then perhaps it is more correct to say that the virus that is killing us is working like an antibody for the earth, protecting it from the disease that is man.